StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-15/afternoon/exercise.md

         This step is optional, but it can make running your server easier in future projects.

-   - **Observing the Output:** After starting the server, you should see the log message in your terminal indicating that the server is running.
-The message will be timestamped if you've implemented the custom logger correctly.
+   - **Test the Server:**
+       Open your web browser and navigate to `http://localhost:3000` (or the port number you set).
+You should see the message "Server is running!" displayed in your browser.

 Done?
 Perfect!
 You should now have a basic TypeScript project set up with a simple server running on the specified port. :sparkles: